ozgurtet/lunch-voter/README.md

 - Open ProjectRootDirectory/lunch-voter-backend on file system  and copy lunch-voter.war into TomcatInstallationDirectory/webapps directory.

-- Visit http://localhost:8080/lunch-voter URL on browser and logic with user credentials below.
+- Visit http://localhost:8080/lunch-voter URL on browser and login with user credentials below.
 You can start to create events and vote restaurants.
   ###### Predefined users are below.
   ###### Username: M_JORDAN
   ###### Password: mj1234